wesleyfongchong/website-content/post/pug/index.md

 As you can see, Pug is quite special.
 It takes the tag name as the first thing in a line, and the rest is the content that goes inside it.

-If you are used to template engines that use HTML and interpolate variables, like Handlebars (described next), you might run into issues, especially when you need to convert existing HTML to Pug.
-This online converter from HTML to Jade (which is very similar, but a little different than Pug) will be  a great help: <https://jsonformatter.org/html-to-jade>
+If you are used to template engines that use HTML and interpolate variables; like Handlebars (described next), you might run into issues, especially when you need to convert existing HTML to Pug.
+This online converter from HTML to Jade (which is very similar, but a little different to Pug) will be a great help: <https://jsonformatter.org/html-to-jade>

 ## Install Pug